I invite you today to look at the negativity bias: this is a very important concept, and I bet you are probably familiar with it already.

 Negative emotions scream while positive emotions whisper.

-In the modern world, most negative things do not threaten our survival, but this mechanism has been hard-wired in our brains.
+In the modern world, most negative things do not threaten survival, but this mechanism has been hard-wired in our brains.

-We can train the brain to offset this negativity bias and pay attention to positives, but it takes conscious effort.
+We can train the brain to offset this negativity bias and pay attention to the positives, but it takes conscious effort.
 Cultivating gratitude, for example, is a great way to do that.

 The Losada Ratio